-- Is the keyword affordable, and will it bring profits?
+- Is the keyword affordable (average Cost per Click), and will it bring return-on-investment (ROI)?

 2. Basic Math

-The question is if you can afford the keyword to advertise, so you will need to calculate your maximum cost per click (Max CPC) and compare your Max CPC to the estimated keyword CPC in the Keyword Tool.
+You will need to calculate your maximum cost per click (Max CPC) and compare your max CPC to the estimated keyword CPC in the Keyword Tool.

 Spyfu.com is another option to use.
-Since it will show you the average CRT and also which companies have advertised with a specific keyword the last three months, and also what other keywords have done well.
+It will show you the average CRT and also which companies have advertised with a specific keyword the last three months, and also what other keywords have done well.

 4. Powerful USP

-Your USP, or unique selling proposition, is what makes your business stand out from your competitors and gives your customers a reason to choose you.
+Your USP, or unique selling proposition, is what makes your business stand out from your competitors and gives your customers a reason to click your ad.

 Three important reasons for creating a strong USP are: